 The most notable attraction in Buxton is hands down Cape Hatteras Lighthouse, the tallest all-brick lighthouse in the United States which at one point was moved inland to preserve it from the encroaching Atlantic Ocean.

-Less traffic than the central and northern beaches.
+Less traffic than on the central and northern beaches.
 Many great surfing spots that locals frequent.
-Miles of wide open beaches in Frisco and plenty of places to surf fish.
-Home to Hatteras Island’s only go kart track.
+Miles of wide-open beaches in Frisco and plenty of places to surf fish.
+Home to Hatteras Island’s only go-kart track.
 Also home to the Frisco Native American Museum.

 If you travel south along NC 12 for long enough, you’ll encounter

 the docks at Hatteras Village which allow you to catch a ferry to Ocracoke Island.
 Many anglers come to this town to catch a fishing charter.

 Maritime history enthusiasts will enjoy the Graveyard of the Atlantic Museum which tells some of the stories of lost and sunken ships off the coast of North Carolina.
 There are a few restaurants and shops worth checking out while visiting Hatteras Village.